Azure/azure-devtestlab/Scripts/UsageReporting/README.md

     - Open the individual runbooks and select Schedule from the top bar and link the appropriate schedule.

 To setup the included PowerBI dashboard using PowerBI desktop.
+- Import the MasterDB.bacpac into the database as it contains several views to drive the PowerBI
 - Copy .pbix locally
 - Set the SQL Server firewall settings to allow access to the IP where the local dashboard is.
 - Set the DataSource